Stay tuned for our next article:

 Stay tuned for our next article.

 Allen Simon holds a MTS degree from Harvard Divinity School (2018) and a BA in religion from Rice University (2016).
-He currently works as a researcher and writer for the Universal Enlightenment Forum and lives in Cambridge, MA.
+He currently works as a researcher and writer for Universal Enlightenment & Flourishing and lives in Cambridge, MA.